-It is very important to realise that this test is only for Down syndrome and that a ‘low risk’ result does not ensure that the baby is free of other possible birth defects.
+It is very important to realise that this test is for Down syndrome, trisomy 18 and 13 and that a ‘low chance’ result does not exclude Down syndrome or ensure that the baby is free of other possible birth defects.

 How long will it take to get the results?

-The combined results of the two tests will be available soon after the ultrasound examination.
+If the blood test result is available, the combined results of the two tests will usually be available soon after the ultrasound examination.

-What if the test finds my baby is at an ‘increased risk ’ of Down syndrome?
+What if the test finds my pregnancy is at an ‘increased chance’ of Down syndrome?

-What if the test finds my baby is at a ‘low risk’ of Down syndrome?
+What if the test finds my pregnancy is at a ‘low chance’ of Down syndrome?

-19 out of 20 women tested will have a ‘low risk’ result.
-This means that the risk of having a baby with Down syndrome is very low but does not mean that there is no risk.
+19 out of 20 women tested will have a ‘low chance’ result.
+This means that the risk of having a baby with Down syndrome is very low but unfortunately, it does not mean that there is no risk.